chryber/File-Encryption-with-GPG-aka-GnuPG/README.md

 # File Encryption with GPG using Linux Mint

 <h2> 🔦 Intro </h2>
-Getting hands on with GPU and file encryption.
+Getting hands on with GPG and file encryption.
 Here I will be going through the simple steps to use this powerful tool in my Linux Mint VM.

 <h2>🔩 Utlities Used</h2>